jimtyhurst/annotated_bibliography/R_package_structure_for_good.md

         2. R packages provide functionality to document data and functions
         3. R packages provide a framework to test your code
         4. putting effort into points 1–3 enables you to reuse and share your code
+* Emily Riederer.
+2019-05-04.
+[RMarkdown Driven Development (RmdDD)](https://emilyriederer.netlify.app/post/rmarkdown-driven-development/).
+She explains how to convert from a single RMarkdown file to a project and then to a package.
+* Emily Riederer.
+2020-02-01.
+[RMarkdown Driven Development: the Technical Appendix](https://emilyriederer.netlify.app/post/rmddd-tech-appendix/).
+Discussion of tools for the technical implementation of each step for converting from a single RMarkdown file to a package.
 * Anna Krystalli.
 March-April 2020.
 [Reproducible Research Data & Project Management in R](https://annakrystalli.me/rrresearchACCE20/).
 See especially the [Paths and Project structure](https://annakrystalli.me/rrresearchACCE20/path-proj-str.html) section.
     * An earlier workshop provides lots of good details too: Anna Krystalli.
 2018-10-31.
 [Manage functionality as a package](https://annakrystalli.me/rrtools-repro-research/package.html).
 This is part 3 of a 4 part workshop: [Reproducible Research in R with `rrtools`](https://annakrystalli.me/rrtools-repro-research/index.html).
 * Karl Broman.
 2020-03-20.
 [R package primer](https://kbroman.org/pkg_primer/): a minimal tutorial.
 See especially the [Why write an R package?](https://kbroman.org/pkg_primer/pages/why.html) section.